opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

 ### Escalation

-The primary table [Escalation]{.GeneralEscalatedNotificationCapitalized} contains the details and status of a notification [escalation]{.GeneralEscalatedNotification}.
+The primary table [Escalation]{.GeneralEscalatedNotificationCapitalized} contains the details and status of a notification escalation.
   Column Name           Explanation                                                                                                                                           Data Type       Additional Information
   --------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------- --------------- -------------------------------------------------------
-  EscalationId          This column contains [escalation]{.GeneralEscalatedNotification} IDs that uniquely identify each [escalation]{.GeneralEscalatedNotification}.         int (4)         The EscalationRecipient table references this column.
-EscalationRuleId      This column contains the ID of the [escalation]{.GeneralEscalatedNotification} rule that triggered the [escalation]{.GeneralEscalatedNotification}.   int (4)         None
+  EscalationId          This column contains escalation IDs that uniquely identify each escalation.         int (4)         The EscalationRecipient table references this column.
+EscalationRuleId      This column contains the ID of the escalation rule that triggered the escalation.   int (4)         None
-  EscalationSequence    This column contains the ID of the current [escalation]{.GeneralEscalatedNotification} sequence (level).                                              smallint (2)    None   EscalationStatus      This column contains the status of the [escalation]{.GeneralEscalatedNotification}.                                                                   int (4)         None
+  EscalationSequence    This column contains the ID of the current escalation sequence (level).                                              smallint (2)    None   EscalationStatus      This column contains the status of the escalation.                                                                   int (4)         None
   Attempts              This column contains the number of attempts that have been made to escalate the notification to the current level.                                    int (4)         None
-  LastMessageSent       This column contains the time the most recent [escalation]{.GeneralEscalatedNotification} message was sent out.                                       datetime (8)    None   ActionMessage         This column holds the content from the ACTIONMSG column on the ENSMESSAGES table but with tokens resolved.                                            varchar (max)   None
+  LastMessageSent       This column contains the time the most recent escalation message was sent out.                                       datetime (8)    None   ActionMessage         This column holds the content from the ACTIONMSG column on the ENSMESSAGES table but with tokens resolved.                                            varchar (max)   None
   TriggerName           This column contains the name of the ENS trigger being escalated.                                                                                     varchar (255)   None
   MachineName           This column contains the machine name.                                                                                                                char (24)       None
   ScheduleDate          This column contains the schedule date where relevant.                                                                                                int (4)         None